Planet of the Apes (comics): Reboot continuity

 Just before the release of the feature film Rise of the Planet of the Apes Boom! serialized 6 installments of five-page webcomics that served as a prelude to the movie.
 The stories featured Alpha and Bright Eyes, Caesar's parents, and detailed their capture in the wild and the time they spent in the Gen-Sys Laboratories.

-At San Diego Comic Con International 2014, Boom! published a one-shot stand-alone print comic book, called Dawn of the Planet of the Apes: Contagion bridging Rise of the Planet of the Apes and Dawn of the Planet of the Apes.
+At San Diego Comic-Con in 2014, Boom! published a one-shot stand-alone print comic book, called Dawn of the Planet of the Apes: Contagion bridging Rise of the Planet of the Apes and Dawn of the Planet of the Apes.

 In December 2014, Boom! started the six-issue series Dawn of the Planet of the Apes, set in the movie continuity of the second reboot film.
-A 2017 War for the Planet of the Apes series served as a prequel to the movie of the same name.
+A four-issue 2017 War for the Planet of the Apes series served as a prequel to the movie of the same name.
+All these reboot continuity comics were collected in Planet of the Apes: After the Fall Omnibus (2019).

+List

+The following is a default list of all Planet of the Apes comic book titles.